 The fact is, warning signs were ignored because emotions got the best of you.
 It happens, it can be really hard to say “no,” especially if they seem sincere and good-natured, but it’s important to stay consistent and forgo any special exceptions.
 It could wind up costing you thousands of dollars in unpaid rent.
-You can remedy this by strictly keeping yourself to your guidelines or by getting a little help with an automated decisioning tool.
-Using an automated decisioning tool not only removes the human bias, but it also stays compliant with fair housing rules and regulations.
+You can remedy this by strictly keeping yourself to your guidelines or by getting a little help by leveraging criteria templates.
+Using criteria templates across your business not only removes the human bias, but it also stays compliant with fair housing rules and regulations.

 Tenant Screening Best Practices

 Perhaps you already have a screening process in place and are thinking about ways to improve it, or you aren’t screening and want to learn how to start off on the right foot – these best practices are here to help:

 - Set a list of guidelines that renters are expected to follow.
 To properly curate this list, we strongly suggest you outline all rules and regulations that you want to be enforced on your property.